 On September 30, 2019, the Company completed the acquisition of N Holding, AB ("NorthStar") for \$77,777 in cash consideration and the assumption of \$107,018 in debt, which was funded using existing cash and credit facilities.
-NorthStar, through its direct and indirect subsidiaries, manufactures and distributes thin plate pure lead ("TPPL") batteries and battery enclosures.
+NorthStar, through its direct and indirect subsidiaries, manufactures and distributes thin plate pure lead (TPPL) batteries and battery enclosures.
 NorthStar has two large manufacturing facilities in Springfield, Missouri.
 The Company acquired tangible and intangible assets, including trademarks, technology, customer relationships and goodwill.
-Based on valuations performed, trademarks were valued at \$6,000, technology at \$19,000, customer relationships at \$9,000, and goodwill was recorded at \$73,788.
+Based on valuations performed, trademarks were valued at \$6,000, technology at \$19,000, customer relationships at \$9,000, and goodwill was recorded at \$76,784.
+As a result of the change in operating segments discussed in Note 23, goodwill associated with the acquisition of NorthStar has been allocated to the Energy Systems and Specialty segments on a relative fair value basis.
 The useful lives of technology were estimated at 10 years, customer relationships were estimated at 15 to 18 years and trademarks were estimated at 5 years.
-Goodwill deductible for tax purposes is \$72,056.
+Goodwill deductible for tax purposes is \$68,522.